AlexThePolygonal/cpp-stateful-templates/README.md

 ### Uniqueness issues

-Normally, one would expect that explicitly writing out `RE` each time is unnecessary, as it can just be the default argument, like this:
+Normally, you would expect that explicitly writing out `RE` each time is unnecessary, as it can just be the default argument, like this:
 ```cpp
 template <class Var, class _ = decltype([](){})>
 using value = detail::ValueImpl<Var, _>::value;
 ```
 Each time the template is instantiated, a new lambda type must be used.
 However, Clang might decide to ignore its obligations and re-use the same lambda type in a new template, probably because the type `ValueImpl<...>::value` does not depend on `_`.
-I expect this to be a Clang bug, however, I was unable to find a way to trigger it without using stateful loops, and the sequencing of template instantiations in them is technically UB.
+I expect this to be a Clang bug, however, I couldn't find a way to trigger it without using stateful loops, and the order of template instantiations in them is technically UB.

 Debugging this has been a nightmare, because, as you might have noticed in the previous section, template instantiations aren't sequenced robustly.